-A rabbit’s teeth will grow constantly throughout their lives.
-In the wild, they have to eat a phenomenal amount of plant matter to stay alive, so as well as being incredibly tough their teeth need to be able to grow, to deal with the wear-and-tear this diet involves.
-By supplying your pets with a balanced diet that contains a good amount of roughage, you should be able to help your pet keep their teeth in check.
-Another option is to invest in a chew or a gnaw - these are specially-designed items that allow rabbits to wear down their teeth on something safely.
+A rabbit’s teeth never stop growing.
+In the wild they have to eat a huge amount of plant matter to stay alive, and because of this they need hardy teeth that will last them a lifetime.
+By supplying your pets with a balanced diet that contains a good amount of roughage, you should be able to keep their teeth in check.
+Another option is to provide something they can chew on, such as a chew or a gnaw - these are specially made items that allow rabbits to wear down their teeth on something safely.

-If your rabbit is dribbling, has sores around its mouth, cuts on its body, or is not eating, then there may be a problem with their teeth.
-The teeth themselves may be uneven, broken, cracked or growing strangely.
-It’s best to take your rabbit to a vet if you suspect a tooth problem - not only can it be very uncomfortable, but issues that prevent your rabbit from eating need to be treated quickly and by a professional.
+If you notice that your rabbit is dribbling, has sores around its mouth, cuts on its body or is not eating, there could be a problem with their teeth.
+In such situations it is best to take your rabbit to a vets.